zowe/docs-site/docs/user-guide/api-mediation/api-gateway-configuration.md

 Enable the `/gateway/api/v1/auth/refresh` endpoint to exchange a valid JWT token for a new token with a new expiration date.
 Call the endpoint with a valid JWT token and trusted client certificate.
 In case of z/OSMF authentication provider, enable API Mediation Layer for passticket generation and configure z/OSMF APPLID.
 [Configure Passtickets](../../extend/extend-apiml/api-mediation-passtickets.md)

-**Follow these steps:**

 1. Open the file `zowe.yaml`.
-3. Configure the following properties:
+2. Configure the following properties:

     * **components.gateway.apiml.security.allowtokenrefresh: true**
     Add this property to enable the refresh endpoint.

     * **components.gateway.apiml.security.zosmf.applid**
     If you use z/OSMF as an authentication provider, provide a valid `APPLID`.
 The API ML generates a passticket for the specified `APPLID` and subsequently uses this passticket to authenticate to z/OSMF.
 The default value in the installation of z/OSMF is `IZUDFLT`.

 3. Restart Zowe.